Businesses face a few challenges when it comes to franchise PPC campaigns.

 But if your service is something people need fast – think urgent cares or something similar – people will be looking for locations as close to them as possible.

-When it comes to franchises, you have two types of keywords to consider: general and location-specific.
+When it comes to PPC for franchises, you have two types of keywords to consider: general and location-specific.

 As always, you’ll want to begin with a research tool like SEMRush to compile a list of all relevant keywords.

 To use the tool, simply log into SEMRush, enter in one of your top keywords, and locate the lists of all organic keywords.
 This will help you identify any keywords opportunities you might be missing.